cashewpillar/akairosu/README.md

 1. Edit code
 2. Find code issues using `npm run lint`
 3. Stage changes, create commit, and push to remote repository

+## Use as Template

+1. Select `Use this template`
+2. Set GitHub token
+3. Once there is an update, a pull request will be made